Copyright © 2005 , 2006 John F. Moore

 The classic example, for me at least were the manuals which were distributed with Redhat Linux.
 Many of these manuals are sill available on the web.
 Despite them being old, they are often well written.

 But it is not always the commercial distributions which create good documentation based on their distribution.
-Interestingly there is a web site Gentoo Wiki which is run by the users, and contributes a considerable amount of quite detailed information on how to use the distribution.
+Interestingly there are web sites like Gentoo Wiki, Arch Linux Wiki, and Ubuntu Wiki which are run by the users, and contributes a considerable amount of quite detailed information on how to use the distribution.

 One issue that comes up with any distribution is, how do you maintain it.
 This often refers to how do you add or subtract applications from the distribution.
 But another aspect of this discussion has to do with how easy is it to upgrade the distribution.